 I am going to set the scene of Stan’s new miniseries Thou Shalt Not Steal for you: 80s, Western, dark comedy, Outback, Sherry-Lee Watson.
 Are you sold yet?

 Well this is exactly how Sherry-Lee Watson felt when she first heard of the show.
-But the uncanny similarities between her character Robin, and her real life with both being Aboriginal girls from Alice Springs, with family ties to Jay Creek in the Northern Territory (with Sherry-Lee’s family holding title there), it becomes abundantly clear that Robyn is the role that she was born to play.
+But the uncanny similarities between her character Robyn, and her real life with both being Aboriginal girls from Alice Springs, with family ties to Jay Creek in the Northern Territory (with Sherry-Lee’s family holding title there), it becomes abundantly clear that Robyn is the role that she was born to play.

 Sherry-Lee portrays Robyn, a 17-year-old on the run from the law on a cross country road trip bursting with hijinks, humour, and social commentary.
 Robyn breaks out of juvenile detention, takes her grandfather out of hospital, gets into the cab of Miranda Otto’s Maxine and after an altercation steals her taxi, and embarks on a road trip to find her absentee father, roping in fellow Heartbreak High alum Will McDonald for a wild adventure across the Australian outback.